bob-fornal/jasmine-speed-tests/README.md

-# negative-tests
+# speed-tests

-This is code that supports an article about unit testing (in particular, negative tests).
-This will show examples of negative test patterns.
+This is code that I used to test a pattern someone indicated changed the speed and performance of Jasmine.

 The code here is proof of the concepts shown in the article.

 To run the tests ...

+$ jasmine spec/_multipleIt.spec.js -random:true
+$ jasmine spec/_multipleIt.spec.js -random:false
+$ jasmine spec/_singleIt.spec.js -random:true
-$ jasmine
+$ jasmine spec/_singleIt.spec.js -random:false